 I work closely with a network of Universities, colleges, and academic institutions to engage students across Africa, Asia, and the Americas in both teaching and research.
 Here is a short list of institutions I work with.
 To learn more about these programs please reach out through the contact page.

-Lecturer, Carnegie Mellon University
+Visiting Faculty, Carnegie Mellon University

 DEPARTMENT: Electrical & Computer Engineering